Where was The Stolen Girl filmed

 In movie

-Scene where The scene where Elisa stops on a road, providing a moment of contemplation amidst a vast, scenic landscape.
+Scene where Elisa stops on a road, providing a moment of contemplation amidst a vast, scenic landscape.
 The dramatic separation of the Lower and Upper Rivington Reservoirs created a powerful and visually striking backdrop for this significant sequence, symbolizing perhaps a division or a turning point in her emotional journey.

 Real